hellolijj/TraceDAE/README.md

 # TraceDAE

-Implementation code of the algorithm described in paper "TraceDAE(name todo)".
+Implementation code of the algorithm described in paper "TraceDAE: Trace-based Anomaly Detection in MicroService Systems via Dual Autoencoder".

 ## Abstract